How to Reduce Background Noise?

 Transkriptor 2024-10-22

-Reducing background noise is crucial for achieving clear audio in recordings where it’s critical to hear every word that the speaker says, like meetings, podcasts and sessions that are transcribed.
+Reducing background noise is crucial for achieving clear audio in recordings where it’s critical to hear every word that the speaker says, like meetings, podcasts, and sessions that are transcribed, especially when using audio-to-text timestamps .

 Background noise compromises speech-to-text accuracy because it obscures what the person is saying and prevents you from being able to hear them properly, so it’s difficult for human transcriptionists (and automatic transcription software) to decipher their speech.